Jennifer Lopez's Daughter Joins Her and Shakira During the Super Bowl Halftime Show

 Sorry not sorry!

-Kicking things off with a bang, the Colombian songstress hit the stage in an eye-catching red dress that was worthy of its own trophy.
-To start, she started singing "She Wolf," and after, a new rendition of "Empire."
+Kicking things off with a bang, the Colombian songstress hit the stage in an eye-catching red ensemble that was worthy of its own trophy.
+To start, she sang "She Wolf," and after, a new rendition of "Empire."

 She shut it down even more by belting out her iconic hit, "Whenever, Wherever."
-And it's safe to say the stadium went wild after she brought out Bad Bunny, who donned an all-silver get-up, onto the stage with her to sing "I Like It" and "Chantaje."
+And it's safe to say the stadium went wild after she brought out Bad Bunny, who donned an all-silver get-up, to sing a duet of "I Like It" and "Chantaje."

 Shakira closed out her set with "Hips Don't Lie."

-For her first lewk, she donned a leather beaded bodysuit that featured intricate cut-outs and a plunging neckline.
+For her first lewk, she donned a leather-beaded bodysuit by Versace that featured intricate cut-outs and a plunging neckline.
 However, she slipped into another glitzy and glamorous ensemble for the second half of the show.
 It was a mirror-like fashion piece that certainly got people talking.

 Elsa/Getty Images